JolTheGreat/jolthegreat/README.md

 Here are some of the projects I've worked on/currently working on:

+[https://github.com/arainu-github/metaverseplugin](A Minecraft Plugin) - A plugin for a Minecraft Servery ran by a Japanese YouTuber ”ゴラクバ"
 [https://chrome.google.com/webstore/detail/youtube-dislike-extension/ibhbkdinchlcilnfgacoigepkabeknpi](YouTube Dislike Extension) - An extension which allows you to dislike YouTube videos.
 Current out of service.
 [https://vectormaths.netlify.app](Vector Maths) - A program that uses AI to do additions and subtractions with words.
 Currently out of service